coprolit/homebrewed-rolemaster-rpg-rules/README.md

 `Extremely Hard` maneuver (-30).
 Use `Weapon` or `Shield` skill.

-176+ `Absolute Success`: Defender can immediately perform an undefended counter-attack against the attacker.
+176+ `Absolute Success`: Defender can immediately perform a counter-attack against the attacker.
+That attack cannot be defended against.

 #### Block
 Against Melee and Ranged attacks if using a suitable shield or environment cover.